mmwachira/artificialintelligence-G3/README.md

 # artificialintelligence-G3
-A repository with all of Group 3's Artificial Intelligence assignments
+A repository with all Artificial Intelligence mini projects